Jisuanke/jisuanke-UI/README.md

 ## LICENSE

-Bootflat is licensed under the MIT Open Source license.
+Jisuanke-UI is licensed under the MIT Open Source license.
 For more information, please see the LICENSE file in this repository.